Spring Pond Start-Up – Zamzows store

 Inspect your Fish

 Take time to examine your fish.
-If you see torn fins, blood streaks, ulcers or a fungal infection use PondCare MELAFIX® and PIMAFIX®.
-MELAFIX is an all-natural antibacterial remedy for the treatment of koi and goldfish diseases.
-PIMAFIX is an all-natural antifungal remedy designed to work with MELAFIX.
+If you see torn fins, blood streaks, ulcers or a fungal infection use an all-natural antibacterial remedy for the treatment of koi and goldfish diseases.
 These will treat bacterial infections, ulcers and open wounds that may develop on your fish after a rough winter.

 Feed your fish a low-protein fish food

 As the temperature of your pond water approaches 42°F, your fish will start looking for food.
 In cooler temperatures, when the water temperature is between 42° F (6° C) and 72° F (21° C), fish require a high carbohydrate/reduced protein diet.
 In cooler water, fish metabolism slows and so does the need for protein.
-Feeding a high protein food in cooler waters will result in poor water quality.
+Feeding high protein food in cooler waters will result in poor water quality.
 In fact, the excess protein is converted to ammonia and excreted by the fish, adding to the pollution of the pond.
-To prevent this from happening, feed your fish PondCare Spring and Autumn Pond Food, a reduced-protein, high carbohydrate, vitamin-enriched diet, specially formulated to feed pond fish when water temperatures are between 42°F and 70°F.
+To prevent this from happening, feed your fish proper food, a reduced-protein, high carbohydrate, vitamin-enriched diet, specially formulated to feed pond fish when water temperatures are between 42°F and 70°F.

 Provide your fish with essential electrolytes